keithhilen/api-accelerate/Readme.md

 npm start
 ```

-This command prompts the framework to create, configure and run an app.
-It starts by looking for the config file in the project root.
-By default it then scans folder **routes** for route files.
-It loads each route file it finds and calls the entry point to initialize it.
-The framework passes an **Express** router object to the entry point.
-Routes are added to this object.
+This command prompts API Accelerate to create, configure and run an app.
+It then looks for the config file in the project root and begin.
+By default, it scans folder **routes** for route files.
+It loads each file it finds and calls the entry point to configure it.
+Note that the framework passes an Express router object.
+Routes are added to this object per Express.

 ### Requests

-When a request arrives, the route passes it to a controller for processing.
-The controller receives the request, extracts a responder object and uses it to respond back to the client.
+When a request comes in, the route passes it to a controller for processing.
+The controller receives the request, extracts a responder object, and uses it to respond back to the client.

 The request object contains a property called **app**.
 This provides access to framework services, such as logging and database querying.